Physical Ability Test (PAT) Protocol

 - The candidate must then drag a 150-pound dead weight a distance of 20 feet.

 - After the weight drag, the candidate exits the course, completes one final lap around the perimeter and finishes at the point indicated in red on the course map.

-Any BLE student failing to meet the established performance criteria will be provided an explanation of the failure, a “prescription” for improvement (e.g., physical training and/or nutrition) and will be instructed to follow the prescribed improvement prescription until the individual’s next testing opportunity.
-The Basic Training Coordinator or designee and Instructor/ Timer must be in agreement that a BLE student has failed to meet the criteria for successful completion of the PAT and both will sign the prescriptive improvement plan.
-A copy of the improvement prescription will be forwarded to the Administrative Coordinator and placed in the class file.
+Any BLE student failing to meet the established performance criteria will be provided an explanation of the failure.
+The Basic Training Coordinator or designee and Instructor/ Timer must be in agreement that a BLE student has failed to meet the criteria for successful completion of the PAT.

-If the BLE student in question fails to meet the established performance criteria on the fourth attempt, he/she will not be allowed to be presented for BLE training for one (1) calendar year from the date of the third failure.
+If the BLE student in question fails to meet the established performance criteria on the second attempt, he/she will not be allowed to be presented for BLE training for one (1) calendar year from the date of the second failure.